-The Whole 30 diet has been made wildly popular by celebrities, and you’re bound to have at least one friend expounding about their struggles with it on Facebook.
+Whole 30 has been made wildly popular by celebrities, and you’re bound to have at least one friend expounding about their struggles with it on Facebook.
 So what is it?
-Whole 30 is an elimination diet that calls for a complete ban on alcohol, sugar, grains, soy, dairy, and legumes for 30 days.
-After the 30 days are up, you can slowly start adding those banned items back into your life.
-The diet is meant to be a healthy reset after, say, a decadent holiday season spent eating gratuitous appetizers.
+Whole 30 is an elimination diet that bans alcohol, sugar, grains, soy, dairy, and legumes for 30 days.
+After 30 days, you can slowly start adding those banned items back into your life.
+The diet is meant to be a healthy reset after, say, a decadent holiday season spent eating cookies and appetizers.

-Menopausal women would miss out on a lot of important nutrients in this super restrictive diet.
+Postmenopausal women may miss out on a lot of important nutrients in this super-restrictive diet.
 Hard pass!

 Anyone who watched What the Health, Food, Inc. or any of the many other documentaries that expose the horrors of the meat industry has probably considered going vegan.
 Maybe you’ve tried it, but you couldn’t quite give up cheese.
 Or maybe you thought it was a load of hogwash.

-A vegan diet eliminates all animal products of any kind – meat, dairy, even gelatin.
-The idea is to make humane and healthy choices in the long-term.
-The healthiest vegan diet consists of plant-based foods like fruits, vegetables, legumes, nuts, and seeds.
-Here’s the thing: you can’t go vegan and expect to lose weight, but there are a number of health benefits — specifically for menopausal women.
-One study that compared the menopause symptoms of vegans to those of omnivores revealed that the vegans had less severe menopause symptoms.
+A vegan diet eliminates all animal products — meat, dairy, even honey and gelatin.
+The idea is to make humane and healthy choices for life.
+The healthiest vegan diet consists of plant foods like fruits, vegetables, legumes, nuts, and seeds.
+Here’s the thing: You can’t go vegan and expect to lose weight, but there are a number of health benefits — specifically for perimenopausal women.
+One study that compared the menopause symptoms of vegans to those of omnivores revealed that the vegans’ were less severe.

 Vegans get props for focusing on long-term, healthy alternatives, but a vegan diet is not synonymous with weight loss.

-The aim of the paleo (or Paleolithic) diet is to eat foods that early humans did during paleolithic times, about 2.5 million to 10,000 years ago.
+The aim of the paleo (or paleolithic) diet is to eat the foods that early humans did about 2.5 million to 10,000 years ago.
 The diet restricts anything that humans didn’t eat during that time period, including dairy, legumes, and grains.
-The idea here is that humans are not genetically inclined to consume these parts of our modern diet, and avoiding them could, therefore, prevent obesity and other health issues.
-It focuses on fruit, veggies, lean meats, fish, nuts and seeds.
+The idea is that we are not genetically inclined to consume parts of a modern diet, and avoiding them could prevent obesity and other health issues.
+It focuses on fruit, veggies, lean meats, fish, nuts, and seeds.

-One issue that the paleo diet has is that its lack of legumes and whole grains means that you’re missing out on some of the best sources of fiber.
-For menopausal women, the lack of dairy is a problem because you’re not getting your calcium.
+Since the diet lacks legumes and whole grains, followers are missing out on some of the best sources of fiber.
+For postmenopausal women, the lack of dairy can be a problem.
 Finally, paleo requires high-quality, grass-fed meats, which can be expensive and inaccessible for many people.

 The paleo diet could be useful for losing or maintaining weight, but we don’t have enough evidence that it’s healthy in the long-term.